 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

-Applicants must be a student at Lake Forest College to be considered eligible for a Rocco fellowship.
-Students interested in applying for a James Rocco Quantitative Research Fellowship should speak with Professor Carolyn Tuttle, chair of the department of economics, business, and finance, Professor Robert Holliday, chair of the department of mathematics and computer science, or Professor Muris Hadzic, Assistant Professor of Finance.
+Applicants must be a current student at Lake Forest College to be considered eligible for a Rocco scholarship.
+Students interested in applying for a James Rocco Data Research Scholarship are encouraged to speak with Professor Muris Hadzic, Assistant Professor of Finance before submitting a proposal.